framboise-pi/MyPi-GrowBox/README.md

 ## How
 Based on sensors, the main program witten in python, will write/append in a file all sensors datas with date and time. index.php will read the file and explodes the values to fill a table with dates and datas.
+No automation involved and won't be added.
+<i>(For watering, there are nice products existing that dont need power to water plants.)</i>
+I'm not working with hydroponic systems.

 ## Comment
 En utilisant les données de différents capteurs, pour renseigner un fichier de données avec horodatage.